 Getting a DUI in the state of Pennsylvania can be a life-altering event.
 Not only can a DUI warrant the suspension or revocation of your driver’s license, but it can also warrant jail time, high fines, and a criminal record.
 In short, a DUI can impact your life for years down the road.
 That said, there are certain circumstances that may give a person charged with a DUI the opportunity to participate in the Accelerated Rehabilitation Disposition (ARD) program.
-Please continue reading and reach out to a seasoned Allegheny County DUI lawyer from the Law Offices of George Heym to learn more about this program and some of the benefits it may offer you.
+Please continue reading and reach out to a seasoned Allegheny County DUI lawyer from the Law Offices of Natalie Snyder to learn more about this program and some of the benefits it may offer you.
 Here are some of the questions you may have:

 What is the ARD program and what are some of its benefits?